facebook/react-native-website/docs/flexbox.md

 #### Going Deeper

-You can play a little with the [yoga playground](https://yogalayout.com/playground)
+Check out the interactive [yoga playground](https://yogalayout.com/playground) that you can use to get a better understanding of flexbox.

 We've covered the basics, but there are many other styles you may need for layouts.
 The full list of props that control layout is documented [here](./layout-props.md).